mitre/emasser/lib/emasser/help/poam_post_mapper.md

 scheduledCompletionDate  Date      [Conditional] Required for ongoing and completed POA&M items.
 Unix time format. completionDate           Date      [Conditional] Field is required for completed POA&M items.
 Unix time format. comments                 String    [Conditional] Field is required for completed and risk accepted POA&M items.
-2000 Characters. isActive                 Boolean   [Conditional] Optionally used in PUT to delete milestones when updating a POA&M
+2000 Characters.

 externalUid              String    [Optional] Unique identifier external to the eMASS application for use with associating POA&M Items.
 100 Characters. controlAcronym           String    [Optional] Control acronym associated with the POA&M Item.
 NIST SP 800-53 Revision 4 defined.